Alfred Reynolds (writer): Biography

 Reynolds had been known of in Hungarian literary circles because of his friendship with the youthful Radnóti but he had little contact with Hungarian writers after moving to England.
 In 1980 a copy of his early volume of poetry was rediscovered by the literary critic François Bréda in a bookshop in Cluj-Napoca, Romania, and he was traced in London.
 In 1993 he visited Cluj at the invitation of Bréda and the poet Géza Szőcs, where he was well received and donated to Szőcs some hitherto unreleased Radnóti manuscripts.

 Reynolds' archive comprises: family photographs dating from the mid nineteenth century; literary & political works; letters; photographs, letters, art work and ephemera from his time during and after World War II working in the denazification programme with German prisoners of war at Kempton Park in England and Slemdal Camp in Norway.

 The wartime archive has been donated to the UK's Imperial War Museum at Duxford, near Cambridge.
 (Catalogue Number: Documents.23619).
 Correspondence with Martin Buber has been donated to the National Museum of Israel in Jerusalem.

 All other publications, papers, photographs and letters together with copies of the items at Duxford and Jerusalem have been donated to the Petőfi Literary Museum in Budapest.
 The archive was in the possession of the late Dr. Alan Detweiler who was delighted that his great friend's archive and published works had found a home in Hungary.

+In December 2023 a book about Alfred Raynolds' life was published and written by his friend Richard Headicar who shared many of Alfred's beliefs.
+Richard had been working on the book for a number of years from his home in Hethersett, Norfolk.